Central Texans continue to show support to Uvalde through fundraisers

 "They will have sadness," she said.
 "They will have anger.
 There will be some anger with that fear.
 And panic attacks are very common."

-"Sometimes the emotions flood you so much, you really don't know how to process them," said Malone.
+"Sometimes, the emotions flood you so much, you really don't know how to process them," Malone said.

 PEOPLE ARE ALSO READING: